zaicodes/whack-a-mole/README.md

 ## Project Goals

-This project aims at creating an interactive website where the user is able to play a fun yet challenging puzzle game called Whack A Mole.
+This project aims at creating an interactive website where the user is able to play a fun yet challenging game called Whack A Mole.

 ### Initial discussion